 On May 19, 2010, the Governor signed Public Act 75 of 2010 into law.
-As a result, any member of the Michigan Public School Employees' Retirement System (MPSERS) who became a member of MPSERS after June 30, 2010 is a Pension Plus member.
-Pension Plus is a hybrid plan that contains a pension component with an employee contribution (graded, up to 6.4% of salary) and a flexible and transferable defined contribution (DC) tax-deferred investment account that earns an employer match of 50% (up to 1% of salary) on employee contributions.
+As a result, any member of MPSERS who became a member of MPSERS after June 30, 2010 is a Pension Plus member.
+Pension Plus is a hybrid plan that contains a pension component with an employee contribution (graded, up to 6.4% of salary) and a flexible and transferable defined contribution ("DC") tax-deferred investment account that earns an employer match of 50% (up to 1% of salary) on employee contributions.
 Retirement benefits for Pension Plus members are determined by final average compensation and years of service.
 Disability and survivor benefits are available to Pension Plus members.